sara-nl/clouddocs/bootcamp-20160421/partA.markdown

 ### 1. Access the User Interface

-The UI (short for User Interface) is the web site that allows you to manage your _Virtual Machines_ (or _VM_ s) on the HPC Cloud.
+The UI (short for User Interface) is the web site that allows you to manage your _Virtual Machines_ (or VMs) on the HPC Cloud.
 Let's log in.

 #### Log in to the UI